glennmckechnie/weewx-uradmon/README.md

     (Alternatively, it is packaged as a release under https://github.com/glennmckechnie/weewx-uradmon/releases This gives a fixed (in time) version.
 You will need to adjust the following instructions by using the filename you downloaded.)

-2. Change to that directory and run the wee_extension installer
+2. Change to that directory and run the weewx extension installer for your version

+   For the newer weewx versions 5.x use...

+   <pre>sudo wee_extension --install weewx-uradmon.zip</pre>

+   For previous versions - 4.x use the following...

    <pre>sudo wee_extension --install weewx-uradmon.zip</pre>

    (or if using a release version, substitute the filename weewx-uradmon.zip with the downloaded file name (eg: v0.1.4.zip))